Scheduled MonumentsEnglandOxford city walls

 What is Oxford city walls?

-Oxford city walls is a scheduled ancient monument comprising the defensive stone walls that encircled the medieval city of Oxford.
+Oxford city walls are a scheduled ancient monument comprising the defensive fortifications that once enclosed the medieval city of Oxford.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003648.

 Who is responsible for protecting Oxford city walls?